Algebraic Cobordism and \'Etale Cohomology: Introduction

-With these technical hypotheses at hand, Thomason \cite{aktec}*{Theorem 2.45} proved the following beautiful result for Bott periodic mod-$\ell^{\nu}$ algebraic $K$-theory, where $\Et_X$ is the small \'{e}tale site on $X$ and $\Sp$ is the category of spectra. \begin{theorem} Suppose $X$ is a $T_{\ell}$-scheme and let $\beta \in\pi_*(K(-)/\ell^{\nu})$ be a Bott element \cite{aktec}*{A.7}.
+With these technical hypotheses at hand, Thomason \cite{aktec}*{Theorem 2.45} proved the following beautiful result for Bott periodic mod-$\ell^{\nu}$ algebraic $K$-theory.
+Let $\Et_X$ denote the small \'{e}tale site on $X$ and $\Sp$ is the category of spectra. \begin{theorem} Suppose $X$ is a $T_{\ell}$-scheme and let $\beta \in\epsilon_*(K(-)/\ell^{\nu})$ be a Bott element \cite{aktec}*{A.7}.
 Then the presheaf of spectra:

 satisfies \'{e}tale hyperdescent. \end{theorem}

 One concrete manifestation of \'{e}tale hyperdescent is the strongly convergent descent spectral sequence for $X$ a $T_{\ell}$-scheme:

 which by Gabber rigidity allows for concrete computations of the target groups, see e.g., \cite[Examples 4.4, 4.8, 4.18]{aktec}.